spapas/spapas.github.io/content/django-unpoly.md

   up.log.enable()
 ```

-We'll see more `up` configuration directives later, however keep in mind that for most `up-x` attributes it is possible to use the config to automatically add that attribute to multiple elements.
+We'll see more `up` configuration directives later, however keep in mind that for a lot of `up-x` attributes it is possible to use the config to automatically add that attribute to multiple elements using a selector.

 ## Navigation improvements

-Using the above technique, you can start adding `up-follow` to all your links and you'll get a much more responsive application.
+Using the `up-follow` directive you can start adding `up-follow` to all your links and you'll get a much more responsive application.
+This is very simple and easy.

 One interesting thing is that we didn't need to change *anything* on the backend.
 The whole response will be retrieved by unpoly and
 will *replace* the `body` of the current page.
 Actually, it is possible to instruct unpoly to replace only a specific part of the page
 using a css selector (i.e replace only the `#content` div).
 To do this you can add the `up-target` attribute to the link, i.e `<a up-target='#content' up-follow href='linkto'>link</a>`.
 When unpoly retrieves the response, it will make sure that it has an `#content`
 element and put its contents to the original page `#content` element.

-This is called `linking to fragments` in the unpoly docs.
+This technique is called `linking to fragments` in the unpoly docs.
 To see this in action, try going to the tasks in the demo and add a couple of new task.
 Then try to edit a that task.
 You'll notice that the edit form of the task will *replace* the task show card!
 To do that, unpoly loads the edit task form and matches the `.task` element there with the *current* `.task` element and does the replacement (see [here](https://unpoly.com/fragment-placement#interaction-origin-is-considered) for rules on how this works).

 Beyond the `up-follow`, you can also use two more directives to further improve the navigation: